opengeospatial/geoparquet/format-specs/geoparquet.md

 #### encoding

 This is the binary format that the geometry is encoded in.
-The string 'WKB', signifying Well Known Binary is the only current option, but future versions of the spec may support alternative encodings.
+The string `"WKB"`, signifying Well Known Binary is the only current option, but future versions of the spec may support alternative encodings.
 This should be the ["OpenGIS® Implementation Specification for Geographic information - Simple feature access - Part 1: Common architecture"](https://portal.ogc.org/files/?artifact_id=18241) WKB representation (using codes for 3D geometry types in the \[1001,1007\] range).
 This encoding is also consistent with the one defined in the ["ISO/IEC 13249-3:2016 (Information technology - Database languages - SQL multimedia and application packages - Part 3: Spatial)"](https://www.iso.org/standard/60343.html) standard.

 Note that the current version of the spec only allows for a subset of WKB: 2D or 3D geometries of the standard geometry types (the Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection geometry types).
 This means that M values or non-linear geometry types are not yet supported.